lbguilherme/rethinkdb-lite/README.md

 ## Goals

 - Implement all current features of RethinkDB (all query functions, clustering, changefeed, geoindex, ...)
-- Be full compactible with RethinkDB's drivers and WebUI
+- Be fully compatible with RethinkDB's drivers and WebUI
-- Make small improvements along the way (with minimal user impact by default)
+- Make small improvements along the way (with minimal user impact)
 - Make it fast
 - Add new features (query optimizer? autorebalancing?)